Kanban workflow: how to build a Kanban board in 5 easy steps

 Kanban vs. Scrum

-Although both of these methods promote team collaboration, they differ in several ways:
+Although both of these agile practices promote team collaboration, they differ in several ways:

 - Role allocation is very precise with the Scrum method (with the Product Owner, the Scrum Master, and the development team).
 With the Kanban method it is not fixed and develops with the needs of the organization;